 A breathalyzer or Draeger breath test is administered after arrest at the police station.

-If you refuse the breath test, it cannot be admitted against you at trial.
+Your refusal cannot be admitted against you at trial.
 No one can mention that you refused the breath test or even that you were asked to perform one.
-On the other hand, you could face a driver's license suspension anywhere from 180 days to life, depending on your history and age.
+On the other hand, you could face a driver’s license suspension anywhere from 180 days to life for refusing, depending on your history and age.

 There is currently pending litigation concerning the reliability of some breath test devices, and some past devices have been proven to be unreliable.
-If you have a prior OUI with one of these devices, contact an OUI attorney to determine whether your case can be reversed.
-Contact me today, and I'd be glad to help.
+If you have a prior OUI with one of these devices, your case could be reversed.
+Contact me today, and I’d be glad to help.

-If you have been charged with OUI in Massachusetts, it's important to contact a Boston OUI defense attorney as soon as possible.
-Many OUI tests can be excluded from evidence, and you may have a defense to your OUI case regardless.
-Contact me today, and let's get started on your defense.
+If you have been charged with OUI, it’s important to contact a Boston OUI defense attorney as soon as possible.
+Contact me today, and let’s get started on your defense.
 My phone number is 617-356-8217.